NeilGitHyper/NLCPE-Project/README.md

 This Means That there will be new update!

 # News
 So I Have Create This Version With Java Code, But I Converted It To Support Mobile!
+Btw, The Loading Image Is Kinda Bugging, So Yeah

 # Installation
 First, Downloas The APK File In The Release Tab.
 Second, Install The Apk!